 Here’s some more photos if you want to see detail shots.

-Wooden rainbow dolls are made by Grimm’s (one of our favorite toy companies).
+Wooden rainbow dolls are made by Grimm’s.
 Our daughter loves playing with her dolls and animals in the dollhouse.

 If you’re interested in a dollhouse furniture post, please comment below.
 We’re always looking for new project ideas!